hsavoldy/GALiCA/README.md

 # GALiCA

-Codebase for the MIT thesis GAliCA: A Gestural Approach to Live Coding Algorithms
+Codebase for the MIT thesis "GAliCA: A Gestural Approach to Live Coding Algorithms" by Lark Savoldy.